MonashBioinformaticsPlatform/2015-09-28-rbioinformatics-intro-r/M1-start.md

 We will also encounter character strings, for example `"hello"`.
 R also has something called "factors", which are categorical vectors, and behave very much like character vectors (think the factors in an experiment).
 R likes turning character vectors into factors, which is usually fine.

 R has various functions, such as `sum( )`.
 We can get help on a function with, eg `?sum`.
 Because R is a language for statistics, it has many built in statistics-related functions.
-We will also be loading more specialized functions from "libraries".
+We will also be loading more specialized functions from "libraries" (also known as "packages").

 ## Lists